bsodmike/build-tools/README.md

 # Build tools
-This is a collection of `Dockerfile` to discribe Docker image I use to build some of my projects.
+This is a collection of `Dockerfile` to describe Docker image I use to build some of my projects.

-Each Docker image evolve in its own Git branch.
+Each Docker image evolves in its own Git branch.
 So look for the branches ;)

-## Credit
+## `npm-build-tools`

-Thanks to @alecharp for [the inspiration](https://github.com/alecharp/build-tools).
+ - Docker img: `inertialbox/npm-build-tools`
+ - contains: `git`, `npm` & `gulp`